afrl-rq/OpenUxAS/lustre/README.md

 ## Services ##

-Three services are implemented in the model and included in the `services` directory:
+The following services are implemented in the model and included in the `services` directory:

   1. `plan-builder.lus`
   2. `automation-request-validator.lus`
   3. `waypoint-manager.lus`
+  4. `task.lus`

 ### plan-builder.lus ###